rizitis/rizitis.github.io/slackware/ai.md

 You can find it [here](https://raw.githubusercontent.com/rizitis/Quantizing_with_LlamaCpp/refs/heads/main/quantizing_ai_models.sh)
 <br>
 After that you can use model as you like with the correct app of your choice... ;)

+**ΝΟΤΕ** (Wed Feb-2 11:15:07am)<br>
+Above script not working anymore as most of times `https://huggingface.co/` will not permit you to download as anonymous and if you use personal_token it might block you AIs devs policy... <br>
+I will leave script here for historical reasons only.